hyperledger-archives/sawtooth-core/docs/source/architecture/events_and_transactions_receipts.rst

 Transaction receipts will only be stored in this off-chain store and will not be included in the block.
-Note that because a transaction may exist in multiple blocks at a time, the transaction receipt is stored by both transaction id and block state root hash.
+Note that because a transaction may exist in multiple blocks at a time, the transaction receipt is stored with both transaction id and block state root hash.

 .. code-block:: python

   class TransactionReceiptStore:
-  	def put_receipt(self, txn_id, receipt):
+  	def put_receipt(self, txn_id, state_root_hash, receipt):
       	"""Add the given transaction receipt to the store.
 Does not guarantee it has been written to the backing store.